keyvank/tsp/src/5-trust.md

 Fortunately, although you can't stop others from discovering your ownership of a certain public-key, there are ways you can make it hard for others to understand the interactions between different public-keys within a public blockchain.

+## Smart contracts

+UTXO/account
+When Satoshi invented Bitcoin, his main goal was making a system suitable for payments, but he made a quite dynamic approach to payments.
+When you hen you want to spend a UTXO in Bitcoin,

+## TornadoCash

 ## You don't need to tell everyone you're getting private!

 I would like to include a section about one of the exciting discoveries that my colleagues and I made in a blockchain research lab where I worked.
 Here is the story.